AhmedBilalSSG/Gender-Detector/README.md

 The user is prompted to enter a name, which is passed to the predict_gender function.
 The predicted gender is printed to the console.

 Finally, the trained model (classifier) is saved using joblib.dump, and the vocabulary of the vectorizer is saved as well.
+You can also use pickle to compress it would compress file size more as compared to joblib.

 This repository provides a complete example of gender detection using machine learning, allowing users to train their own model and predict the gender of given names.